FOREX-Dollar strengthens on U.S. economic outlook; euro dips below $1.20 | Business

 FOREX-Dollar strengthens on U.S. economic outlook; euro dips below $1.20

-The dollar strengthened to two-month highs against the euro and yen, after data pointed to an improvement in the U.S. economic outlook, while risk appetite in global stock markets eased off.
-U.S. Treasury yields ticked higher after ADP payroll data showed an increase in employment on Wednesday and ISM data showed services industry activity in the United States rose to its highest in nearly two years in January.
+The dollar strengthened to two-month highs and the euro dropped below $1.20, as data pointed to an improvement in the U.S. economic outlook, bond yields rose and oil prices hit a one-year high.
+U.S. Treasury yields ticked up after ADP payroll data showed an increase in employment on Wednesday and ISM data showed services industry activity in the United States rose to its highest in nearly two years in January.

+Bullish comments from U.S. Federal Reserve policymakers and renewed hopes for U.S. fiscal stimulus are also lending new impetus to reflation trades.
+The Democratic-controlled U.S. House of Representatives approved a budget outline on Wednesday that would allow them to pass President Joe Biden's proposed $1.9 trillion coronavirus aid plan without Republican support.

+The U.S. dollar rose to as high as 91.485 against a basket of currencies, its strongest in two months.
+Dollar shorts are elevated, meaning that the dollar has room to rise when speculators quit those positions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)